kantega/kwashc/README.md

 about security risks for web applications.

 The concept is to give all the participants the Java code for a simple blog implementation (webapp project).
 Then each participant or team registers their blog application on the server.
-The server then tests a set of know security risks against the application.
+The server then tests a set of known security risks against the application.
 While learning about security risks, the participant are challenged to fix them, with help both from the test server and the ones holding the challenge.
 The first participant or team to have all risks fixed wins.